-In addition, we retain the services of a third-party consultant to help us further assess the risks and opportunities associated with climate change and to help us prepare for this report and related disclosures.
+In addition, we retained the services of a third-party consultant to help us further assess the risks and opportunities associated with climate change and to help us prepare for this report and related disclosures.
 This was a comprehensive, data-driven assessment that evaluated a wide range of physical and transition risks at the enterprise, business unit, product and individual location level.
-The results from that assessment were used to define the risks and opportunities contained in the Strategy section of this TCFD report.
+The results from that assessment defined the risks and opportunities in the Strategy section of this TCFD report.